joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Added Spring tool, which makes springs
 Added automatic creation of empty library
-Added ability to copy selected object from project to the library
+Added ability to copy selected object from project to the library added 2.5 and 25 mm to flexipath grid settings

-Fixed bug where platelet tool "forgot" that a previously created plate was hollow Fixed bug in Shaped Wall tool which prevented triangular walls
+Fixed bug where platelet tool "forgot" that a previously created plate was hollow Fixed bug in Shaped Wall tool which prevented triangular walls Fixed bug where lofted bezier ring did not remember editorparameters

 Changed textbox on slice dialog to autoscroll to bottom as each file is sliced Made flexipath control open the image selection dialog in the project Images folder